 Let me just say this – with Frank you just never know.
 He’s always tinkering with something.
 He’s built numerous decks and patios, all of them over-engineered, by his own admission.
 Or maybe you’ll catch him mixing up a batch of beer or making bread.
 Like I said, you just never know with Frank.

 So, suffice it to say, my curiosity was piqued.
 What the heck could Frank’s new toy be?

 Well, as it turns out, he is the proud owner of The Big Green Egg.
 I had never heard of one before but it’s pretty darn cool!
 The Big Green Egg is what you’d get if a smoker, grill and pizza oven had a baby.

 You can purchase the table that the Big Green Egg sits in or you can build your own using their plans.
 What do you think Frank did?
 You’re right.
 Of course he built his own table.

-TIP: Frank mixed about ¼ volume of 24-hour water soaked hickory chips (no bark) with lump charcoal.
-Not briquettes!
+- TIP: Combine about ¼ volume of 24-hour water soaked hickory chips (no bark) with lump charcoal.
+No briquettes!